 Nebulizer set (nebulizer cup, mouthpiece or mask, tubing to connect to nebulizer machine)

-Find a quiet activity to do while your child sits up for the treatment (for example, reading a book, drawing, or playing a quiet game).
+Find a quiet activity for your child to do while he or she sits up for the treatment.
+Some examples are reading a book, drawing, or playing a quiet game.

 Place the nebulizer on a flat surface (for example, table or the floor).